rehierl/abstract-properties/10-x-hierarchies/11-0-setup-variations/2-2-subset-re-ov.md

 ```

 - (s2 overlaps s3) - must be true
-- (s1 superset-of s2,s3) - must be true
+- (s1 subset-of s2,s3) - must be true
-- (s1 superset-of (s2 + s3)) - must be true
+- (s1 subset-of (s2 + s3) - must be true
-- a set may have overlapping subsets
+- a set may have overlapping supersets

 ```
 possible